 Historically, the luxury watch industry has relied on advertising, lavish printed brochures and the services of jewellers, authorised dealers and brand boutiques, to promote its glittering wares.
-In Geneva Airport's Schengen Zone, Rolex and Omega boutiques stand close by the multi-brand Air Watch Center in the airport's Schengen zone.
-In Sapporo, Japan, it's the mighty Yodobashi, BIC Camera or Shirakaba Duty Free shop that tempt.
+In Geneva Airport, Rolex and Omega boutiques stand shoulder to shoulder with the multi-brand Air Watch Center in the airport's Schengen Zone.
+In Sapporo, Japan, it's the mighty Yodobashi, BIC Camera or Shirakaba Duty Free Shop that tempt.
 And near my office in Gloucestershire, Martin & Co and Beards wave their respective bricks and mortar flags at each other across Cheltenham's Promenade.

 However, as Jay Deshpande explained in Europa Star (Ch.
 1 2018), luxury watch brands' continuing attraction to high-end retail space comes simultaneously with the watch industry's long-overdue paradigm shift to digital marketing.